|Values are valid only on day of printing.|

 An interpretive report will be provided.

 Absence of a mutation does not preclude the diagnosis of Loeys-Dietz syndrome or another TGFBR1-related disorder unless a specific mutation has already been identified in an affected family member.
-To test family members for a previously identified familial mutation, see TGFK1/89460 TGFBR1 Gene, Known Mutations.
+To test family members for a previously identified familial mutation, see TGFK1 / TGFBR1 Gene, Known Mutation.

 This method will not detect mutations that occur in the introns (except in the splicing regions) and regulatory regions of the gene and large rearrangement-type mutations.